Memorize this show prep formula and remind yourself of it every day: TSP = TSL.

-The amount of time spent preparing your show is directly related to the amount of time spent listening.
+The amount of time spent preparing is directly related to the amount of time spent listening.
 It’s not the only factor, but it’s a major contributing factor.

-Now most of you will read this and think the solution is to spend more time gathering topics and coming up with things to talk about.
-That’s the easy part.
+Most personalities will read this and think the solution is spending more time gathering topics.
+But just finding things to talk about is the easy part.
 I’m talking about deeper preparation that transforms content from topics to entertainment.

-Even more attention is placed on what he does with the ingredients.
+But most of the time and attention is on what he or she does with the ingredients.
 How will they be cooked?
 What is the perfect combination of spices to accent the individual tastes and textures?
 Should it be sautéed, broiled, baked or fried?
 How will it be presented?
 What side dishes and wine pairings will turn dining into an experience?

-The art of performance takes time to perfect.
-And each performer will find their own show prep formula.
+Mastering the fine art of performance takes time to perfect.

 Show Prep Formula Perspective

-Dan Wylie is the group PD for Blackburn Radio in Canada.
-Recently, he shared a remarkable comparison that emphasizes the importance of preparation, and the commitment it takes to excel on the air. he said:
+Dan Wylie is the VP of Programming for Canada’s Blackburn Radio.
+He shared a remarkable comparison that emphasizes the importance of preparation, and the commitment it takes to excel on the air.
+Dan told me:

 Most of the game time is spent planning, preparing, organizing and adjusting to current circumstances.
 Things like huddles, time-outs and adjustments at the line of scrimmage makes up over 95% of the game.